Dan Warthen: Coaching career

-Warthen served as the bullpen coach for the Los Angeles Dodgers under manager Grady Little from 2006 to 2007.
 On June 17, 2008, Warthen was named the New York Mets pitching coach, replacing Rick Peterson.
-In the 2012 off-season rumors speculated that Warthen would not return due to the staff changes, but he stayed along with then hitting coach Dave Hudgens.
+In the 2012 offseason, rumors speculated that Warthen would not return due to the staff changes, but he stayed along with hitting coach Dave Hudgens.
 In 2014, Warthen used the slur "Chinaman" in a conversation with an Asian-American interpreter in the clubhouse.
 He later issued an apology.
 Warthen was relieved of his coaching position by the Mets on October 3, 2017, but was offered another role with the organization, which he declined.
+Mets pitchers Noah Syndergaard and Jacob DeGrom supported the team keeping Warthen.

 On November 6, 2017, Warthen was hired by the Texas Rangers as the assistant pitching coach.
+His contract was not renewed after the 2018 season.